 To recover deleted photos stored on your camera’s memory card, the most effective approach is to remove the memory card and scan it directly using your computer.
 If the photos are stored on the internal storage space, then the recovery process is similar, but the camera must be connected to your computer in USB Mass Storage mode.

-Follow these simple steps to recover deleted photos from your digital camera’s memory card or internal storage:
+Follow these steps to recover deleted photos from your digital camera’s memory card or internal storage:

-- Connect the camera to your machine (or SD card via card reader) and launch the program.
+- Connect the camera to your machine (or the SD card via a card reader) and launch the program.

 - Select the camera (or memory card) from the list of available storage devices.